Volunteer at the Milwaukee Campus

 - Volunteers must be 18 years of age or older.
-Youth ages 13-17 must be accompanied by a parent for all volunteer sessions, with the exception of our Orphaned Bird Care Program (available only at our Milwaukee Campus) in which they may volunteer by themselves.
+Youth ages 13-17 must be accompanied by an adult for all volunteer sessions, with the exception of our Orphaned Bird Care Program (available only at our Milwaukee Campus), shelter crew, and retail, as detailed below.

 - Volunteers must be able to read and comprehend detailed policy and protocol information as well as being able to remember and follow shelter rules.

 - Volunteers must be able to understand and fulfill all responsibilities of their role independently.
 If an individual cannot volunteer on your own, we may require that someone comes to assist.

 - Volunteers must be able to physically fulfill the duties of their volunteer role.
 Most volunteer roles require volunteers to: be able to stand, and/or walk for up to 3 hours; be able to lift and carry up to 20 lbs.
 Some positions are more physical than others and require being able to lift 40 lbs.

 - Volunteers must be able to have regular access to the internet and an email account.

 - Costs & Supplies – all volunteers need to purchase a volunteer t-shirt and name badge for total cost of $10+tax.

 - We do not offer court-ordered community service.
 Please contact the Volunteer Center of Greater Milwaukee, 414-344-3933, to see which organizations do offer court-ordered community service.